zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Every time that Adrian feels as though he is making  headway with one problem, he says, “I get another thrown at me.”“Thrown (thro wn) at”is an expression that means “imposed on another person,” especially when it’s some responsibility that you would rather not have.“My boss has thrown sever al problems at me.”
 I have to take care of them.He has told me to take care of  them.
 “Thrown” is, obviously, the past participle of the verb “to throw.”

 Teresa says,“I know exactly what you mean.
-I always  feel like it’s crunch time around here because we’re so shorthanded.”The phras e “crunch (crunch) time” refers to a period of time when a lot of things hav e to be completed, and you have to work really hard in order to complete them.
+I always  feel like it’s crunch time around here because we’re so shorthanded.”The phrase “crunch (crunch) time” refers to a period of time when a lot of things hav e to be completed, and you have to work really hard in order to complete them.
 Many students, for example, wait until the last week of their class to do their  big project – then, it’s crunch time.They have to get a lot of things done in a sma ll amount of time.
 “To be shorthanded” means to not have enough people to do a job.
 Teresa complains that the company is shorthanded; it doesn’t have en ough employees, enough people to do all the work that needs to be done.

 Adrian says,“I’m so tired of everything being urgen t all the time and needing attentionASAP.”“To be urgent” (urgent) means to nee d immediate attention – something that you have to do right away.
 It can’t wait – that’s urgent.In Adrian’s case, he says he’s “tired of everything being urgen t all the time and needing attention ASAP.”“ASAP” is an acronym for“as soon as  possible.”As soon as possible – without delay, in other words.